 For example, Rock ‘n’ Roller Coaster bothers me the least out of all the coasters at Disney World.
 But Big Thunder Mountain – a coaster with no inversions or steep hills – makes me feel horribly queasy every time I ride it.

-And, I have never felt more ill after an attraction than I did after my one and only ride on Guardians of the Galaxy: Cosmic Rewind, yet I know lots of people that are prone to motion sickness that were able to ride it with no problem at all!
+And, I have never felt more ill after an attraction than I did after my one and only ride on Guardians of the Galaxy: Cosmic Rewind, yet I know lots of people who are prone to motion sickness that were able to ride it with no problem at all!

 Talk to your doctor about medication